google/go-cloud/internal/website/content/tutorials/cli-uploader.md

 ---

-This quickstart will build a command line application called `upload` that uploads files to blob storage on both AWS and GCP.
+This quickstart will build a command line application called `upload` that uploads files to blob storage on GCP, AWS, and Azure.
 Blob storage stores binary data under a string key, and is one of the most frequently used cloud services.